“Learn and forget”.Morihei Ueshiba O Sensei

-I recommend Factfulness as source because it is a precious and fine work of a life, providing ten crucial advices that teach us to see the world differently.
-To start, you can test your ignorance right here – and find out that most of people on the planet falls where you and me are.
+I recommend Factfulness as a source because it is a precious and fine work of life, providing ten crucial pieces of advice that teach us to see the world differently.
+To start, you can test your ignorance right here – and find out that most of the people on the planet fall where you and I are.

 #2 – Emotional Intelligence

 Recommended reading: Daniel Goleman.
 “Emotional Intelligence.
 Why it can matter more than IQ”.
 (1995).